 Art For Humanity is excited to announce the first activation of The Sojourner Project – South Africa, a mobile black studies academy presented by the Practicing Refusal collective.

-AfH Artist Solidarity Fund The AfH Artist Solidarity Fund is a short-term intervention set up to provide immediate relief to artists, art students and creative practitioners based in the Durban area in the context of the COVID-19 crisis.
-The Fund seeks to centralise efforts to help lessen the burden of various financial insecurities caused or […]
+AfH Artist Solidarity Fund The AfH Artist Solidarity Fund is a short-term intervention set up to provide immediate relief to artists, art students and creative practitioners based in the Durban […]

 The AfH Artist Solidarity Fund committee has successfully paid out the first round of disbursements for the month of April.
 We raised a total of R43085.35 in 9 days and paid 77 verified applicants a total of R559.55 each.